Doc-Le/PhysioActivities/README.md

 API
 Stripe payment

 ## Features

-Easy navigation bar and at key places throughout design About us page with introductory information
+The easy navigation bar and at key places throughout the design.
-Log-in and creat new account link page with email and password Create new account page with full name,email and new password.
-Home page with search bar with image and space for text.
+About us page with introductory information.
+Meet the team segment that presents each member of the team.
+Services page detailing each technique with a client comment.
+Make an appointment button that takes the user to log in or sign-up.
+User Easy access to the booking system, choose the type of service, clinician, time, and date.
+Online payment with a credit card.

 ## Design